Submission Manager is an online system for accepting and managing submissions to a literary magazine. It is a web-based front end to a mySQL database.

 These readers will have access to forward 3 (confirm reject) and forward 4 (recommend accept).

 The Genre Editors will have access to all forwards, and all rejects, but not to Accept.
 Accepting will be done by the Managing Editor who has editor level access to the system.

-Be sure to read them carefully, that your site is secure, and that you have tested payments thoroughly before going live.
+Read these sections carefully, and be sure that your site is secure, and test payments thoroughly before going live.

 Submission Manager has built-in support for many popular payment gateways, but can be configured to support others.

 Here are the payment gateways for which Submission Manager has built-in presets: